joaquimscosta/costacodecraft/README.md

 # CostaCodeCraft

-My personal website.
-A hub for me to share knowledge and learn!
+Welcome to my digital home!
+This website serves as both my professional portfolio and a knowledge-sharing hub, focusing on my journey and insights as a backend software engineer.

+## About the Project

+This website is built using React.
+The codebase leverages Create React App for streamlined development and deployment.

+## Features

+* **Showcase of Backend Expertise:** Explore my projects and experience in backend development.
+* **Knowledge Sharing:** Find articles and insights related to backend technologies and best practices.
+* **Contact Information:** Easily connect with me for potential collaboration or just to say hello!

-## Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+If you'd like to run this project locally, here's how:

+1. **Clone the repository:** `git clone [repository URL]`
+2. **Install dependencies:** `npm install`
+3. **Run the development server:** `npm start`
+   * This opens the website in your browser at `http://localhost:3000`

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+* `npm start`: Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
+* `npm test`: Launches the test runner (if tests are added).
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
+* `npm run build`: Builds the app for production, ready to be deployed to a web server.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+## Feel free to connect

+Let's collaborate or discuss all things backend!
+Feel free to reach out through the contact information provided on the website.